 GHANA Trust driving change in insurance policy Trust is an important factor in advocacy, and PharmAccess has nurtured a substantial amount in its work with the National Health Insurance Agency (NHIA) of Ghana through supporting its ambition as a data-driven health insurer.
-Now, the relationship has gone one step further, in a first for the national insurer. organization with our claims data because of the trusted relationship we have built over the years with achieving universal health coverage.
-Ghana has firmly established its one of the first sub-Saharan African insurance scheme in 2003.
-In 2020 contribute premiums), operational processing and compensation and inadequate population coverage.
-Using data-based insights have proven Creating value from data will support the NHIA in improving its decisionmaking on long-term sustainability, care, mobilizing additional resources Three years of NHIA membership data (2017-2019) has already been analyzed.
-The key insights have been shared with NHIA management and board and key stakeholders including the Ministry policy development.
+Now, the relationship has gone one step further, in a first for the national insurer.
+"We have trusted an external organization with our claims data because of the trusted relationship we have built over the years with PharmAccess," said Dr. Lydia Dsane-Selby, CEO of NHIA, who believes achieving universal health coverage.
+Ghana has firmly established its access to healthcare in Africa; being one of the first sub-Saharan African countries to introduce a national health members representing about half of However, the NHIA's challenges include (particularly the challenge of funding contribute premiums), operational difficulties including delayed claims processing and compensation and inadequate population coverage.
+Using data-based insights have proven to be transformative across industries.
+Creating value from data will support the NHIA in improving its decisionmaking on long-term sustainability, efficiency, and effectiveness of coverage, enhancing the quality of Three years of NHIA membership data (2017-2019) has already been analyzed. policy development.
 The policy briefs serve as tools for valuable learnings as a global public good with other countries embarking on the UHC 2030 Agenda.
-NIGERIA Building sustainable institutions On September 4, 2020, Kwara State in Nigeria launched a new, statewide health insurance program, allowing residents to access quality and affordable health care, welcome news at a time when the novel coronavirus pandemic has taken so many lives around the world.
-"The launch at a time of global health emergency and dwindling resources Dr. Bunmi Jetawo-Winter, Executive Secretary of the Kwara State Health Kwara is amongst the poorest states in Nigeria, so out of pocket health
+Building sustainable institutions On September 4, 2020, Kwara State in Nigeria launched a new, statewide health insurance program, allowing residents to access quality and affordable health care.
+This was welcome news at a time when the novel coronavirus pandemic was taking so many lives around the world.
+"The launch at a time of global health underscores the government's the most basic health services," said Dr. Bunmi Jetawo-Winter, Executive Secretary of the Kwara State Health

-The work started in 2007 with a subsidized community health insurance pilot for lower income communities private partnership between the Kwara State government, PharmAccess, public and private healthcare providers and the Health Insurance Fund.
-Whilst building the capacity of the fledgling insurance body, PharmAccess supported the state to introduce a legal insurance, primarily for the poor.
-PharmAccess has helped to sustain the political momentum between old and new administrations to design and and take ownership of their health insurance scheme.
-KEY LESSONS LEARNED
+Kwara is amongst the poorest states million inhabitants with the state-wide health insurance scheme.
+The work started in 2007 with a (income averaging \$1.50 per day), private partnership between the Kwara State government, PharmAccess, public and private healthcare providers and the Health Insurance Fund.
+Whilst building the capacity of the supported the state to introduce a legal In 2017, Kwara introduced legislation PharmAccess has helped to sustain and new administrations to design and and take ownership of their health